python/cpython/Doc/library/inspect.rst

 .. function:: getmodule(object)

    Try to guess which module an object was defined in.
-Might return ``None`` in case of an error.
+Return ``None`` in case of an error.